abpuccini/maternal-mortality-project/README.md

 ## Purpose of Project ##

 The United States has the highest maternal mortality rate among 11 developed countries, and has seen rising deaths from 1987-2017 [source](https://www.ajmc.com/view/us-ranks-worst-in-maternal-care-mortality-compared-with-10-other-developed-nations).
-We discovered that as of 2017, Medicaid coverage was responsible for financing 43% of U.S. births.
-Covered medical services and income eligibility for Medicaid varies by state.
 Compared with any other wealthy nation, the United States spends the highest percentage of its gross domestic product on health care.
+We discovered that as of 2017, Medicaid coverage was responsible for financing 43% of U.S. births but covered medical services and income eligibility for Medicaid varied by state.
+We wanted to explore by state if these variations affect maternal mortality rates.

 ## Obectives ##